-Do you own a closet full of black, brown, gray and other neutral clothing?
+Do you own a closet full of black, brown, grey, and brown outfits and neutral clothing?
 If so, why not try and mix up your wardrobe by combing multiple neutrals into one outfit?
 (Who says you need color?)

 You’d be surprised at how often we are asked, “is it OK to wear black and brown together” (or black and navy, navy and brown, and so on).
 So today we’re here to demystify the process.